voostindie/markdown-curator/README.md

 - The file extension is `.md`.
 - Queries can be defined in HTML comments, for this tool to process.
 See below.

-In practice I only use level 1 headers or the `title` property if the filename is not a good title.
+In practice, I only use level 1 headers or the `title` property if the filename is not a good title.
 In 99% of the cases it is.
 I do not duplicate the filename inside the document, because, well, that's duplication.

 If these limitations are not to your liking, then feel free to send me a pull request to support your own personal preferences.